Moonspire/The-Western-Edge/README.md

 - Bottle variants
 - Bandages with custom status effect
 - Pemmican, a food with low hunger restoration but high saturation
+- Removes MC enchant shien as I found it annoying (Plan to make configurable later)